Born Again (Black Sabbath album)

-Born Again is the eleventh studio album by the English heavy metal band Black Sabbath.
-Released on 12 September 1983 in the United Kingdom, it is the only album the group recorded with lead vocalist Ian Gillan, then-formerly of Deep Purple.
-It was also the last Black Sabbath album for 9 years to feature original bassist Geezer Butler and the last to feature original drummer Bill Ward, though Ward did record one studio track with the band 15 years later on their 1998 live album Reunion.
+Born Again is the eleventh studio album by the English heavy metal band Black Sabbath, released on 12 September 1983 in the United Kingdom.

+It is the only album the group recorded with lead vocalist Ian Gillan, their last with bassist Geezer Butler for nine years, and their final album with drummer Bill Ward.

 The album has received mixed reviews from critics, but was a commercial success upon its 1983 release, reaching No. 4 in the UK charts.
 The album also hit the top 40 in the United States.
 In July 2021, guitarist and founding member Tony Iommi confirmed that the long-lost original master tapes of the album had finally been located, and that he was considering remixing the album for a future re-release.